Buried (film): Plot

+Jabir calls Conroy again and demands he film a ransom video, threatening to execute one of his colleagues who survived the attack.
+Conroy insists that no one will pay $5 million, so Jabir drops the amount to $1 million.
+Despite his compliance in making the video, the kidnappers execute his colleague anyway and send him video of the killing.
 Shortly afterward, distant explosions shake the area, which damage his coffin, causing it to slowly fill with sand.
+Conroy continues sporadic phone calls with Brenner, skeptical of his promises of help.
+Brenner informs Conroy that a man named Mark White was rescued from a similar situation three weeks prior and is now home safe with his family.
-His employer's legal counsel calls him, asking him not to speak with anyone in order to keep the situation "contained".
-His employer then begins to record the call and informs him that he has been retroactively terminated from his job earlier that same day (before his capture) due to an alleged prohibited relationship with Pamela.
-Because of this, his company will not only not take any responsibility for his capture; additionally, he and his family will not be entitled to any benefits or pension earned with the company.

-Brenner calls to report that the explosions that damaged his coffin earlier were in fact F-16 bombings and that his kidnappers may have been killed.
-Paul begins to lose hope and makes a last will and testament in video form, leaving his wife his personal savings and his son his clothes.
-Jabir calls demanding Paul video record himself cutting off a finger, threatening Paul’s family back home by revealing their home address.
-Paul complies with this demand.
+Conroy receives a phone call from his employers, who inform him that he has been terminated from his job due to an alleged prohibited relationship with a colleague.
+Because of this, he and his family will not be entitled to any benefits or pension earned with the company.
+Brenner calls saying that the explosions that damaged his coffin earlier were in fact F-16 bombings and that his kidnappers may have been killed.
+Conroy begins to lose hope and makes a last will and testament in video form, leaving his son his clothes and his wife his personal savings.
+Jabir calls demanding Conroy video record himself cutting off a finger, threatening Conroy's family back home if he refuses.
+Conroy complies with this demand.

-Shortly after filming the video, his cell phone rings, and Paul begins to hear digging and distorted voices.
-The voices become clearer and the coffin opens.
-It is abruptly revealed that he hallucinated the encounter.

-Brenner calls and tells Paul an insurgent has given details of where to find a man buried alive, and that they are driving out to rescue him.
-Paul then receives a tearful call from his wife Linda, and he assures her that he is going to be okay.
-As sand continues to fill the coffin to dangerous levels, giving Paul seconds left to live, Brenner calls and tells him that he and the rescue team have arrived at the burial site.
-Through the phone, digging is heard, but Paul cannot hear any digging around him.
-The team digs up a coffin and opens it, but it is revealed that the insurgent led them to the coffin of Mark White, the man Brenner claimed had been rescued.

-Knowing that he is not going to be saved, Paul accepts his fate.
-Brenner profusely apologizes to Paul as the sand finally fills the coffin and he suffocates as the light goes out.
+Brenner calls and tells Conroy an insurgent has given details of where to find a man buried alive, and that they are driving out to rescue him.
+Conroy then receives a tearful call from his wife Linda, and he assures her that he is going to be okay.
+As sand continues to fill the coffin to dangerous levels, giving Conroy seconds left to live, Brenner calls and tells him that he and the rescue team have arrived at the burial site.
+Through the phone, digging is heard, but Conroy cannot hear any digging around him.
+The team digs up a coffin and opens it, but it is revealed that the insurgent led them to Mark White's coffin, the man Brenner claimed had been rescued.
+The film ends with Brenner profusely apologizing to Conroy as the sand finally fills the coffin and he suffocates.

-In a post-credits scene, a lighter illuminates the name "Mark White" on the lid of the coffin, written by Paul earlier.